 Are you a newcomer to Canada?
 Do you want to work in the trades and improve your English?
 Take the Pathways to the Trades program.

-• developing job search strategies
+• develop job search strategies

-• understanding Canadian workplace culture
+• understand Canadian workplace culture

-• gaining labour market knowledge
+• gain labour market knowledge

-• building professional networks
+• build professional networks

 Who is eligible?

-• Individuals aged 18 or older.
+• Individuals aged 18 or older

-• Newcomers (immigrants born outside of Canada who are destined for or living in Alberta, either temporarily or permanently) who have Permanent status in Canada: Permanent Residence Status or Canadian citizenship).
+• Newcomers (immigrants born outside of Canada who are destined for or living in Alberta, either temporarily or permanently) who have permanent status in Canada: Permanent Residence status or Canadian citizenship

-• English proficiency at or equivalent to Canadian Language Benchmark (CLB) levels 6-8.
+• English proficiency at or equivalent to Canadian Language Benchmark (CLB) levels 6-8

 • Specialized English (terminology and language leading to employment)